 While the Campus Christian Center helps the College to fulfill all eight Great Commitments that constitute the school’s mission, the Center especially leads the College in fulfilling the third great commitment: “To stimulate understanding of the Christian faith and its many expressions and to emphasize the Christian ethic and the motive of service to others.”
-With this commission, the Campus Christian Center represents the most obvious sign or tangible expression of this third great commitment of the College.

 In 2002, the College adopted a statement entitled The Christian Identity of Berea College, in which the College specifies its understanding of the Christian heritage that shaped the school’s historic purpose and informs the school’s contemporary mission.
-This statement on the College’s Christian identity provides the criteria by which the Campus Christian Center officially defines its identity as Christian, measures the Christian character of its programs and ministries on campus, and interprets the meaning of the College’s historic purpose of promoting “the cause of Christ.”
-In this respect, the Campus Christian Center orients its programs around an interpretation of “the cause of Christ” that emerges from the heart of the Christian Gospel, as understood by the founder of the College, John G. Fee: the twofold divine claim on humans to love God with their entire selves and to love their neighbors as themselves (Matthew 22:37-40).
+This statement on the College’s Christian identity provides the criteria by which the Center officially defines its identity as Christian, measures the Christian character of its programs and ministries on campus, and interprets the meaning of the College’s historic purpose of promoting “the cause of Christ.”
+In this respect, the CCC orients its programs around an interpretation of “the cause of Christ” that emerges from the heart of the Christian Gospel, as understood by the founder of the College, John G. Fee: the two-fold divine claim on humans to love God with their entire selves and to love their neighbors as themselves (Matthew 22:37-40).

 On the basis of findings from a departmental self-study in 2000, in an effort to envision the various dimensions of its mission and to develop strategies by which to implement that vision, the Campus Christian Center proposed a vision-statement, entitled A Collaborative Vision for the Campus Christian Center in the 21st Century, which the College approved and the Center adopted in the fall semester of 2001.
 This statement contains several goals that elaborate the major dimensions of the department’s broader mission, the key features of which the following points summarize:

-- Educate about the role of Christian faith in an academic context
+- Educate about the role of Christian faith in an academic context;

-- Provide pastoral presence for all members of the academic community
+- Provide pastoral presence for all members of the academic community;

-- Witness to the content of the Christian Gospel, advocating and practicing a service-oriented interpretation of Christian faith
+- Witness to the content of the Christian Gospel, advocating and practicing a service-oriented interpretation of Christian faith;

-- Lead the College in appropriate forms of Christian worship
+- Lead the College in appropriate forms of Christian worship;

-- Provide a prophetic voice for the unique vision of Berea College
+- Provide a prophetic voice for the unique vision of Berea College;

-- Engender interfaith education, conversation, and engagement
+- Engender interfaith education, conversation and engagement.